-Prospect Theory, Reverse Disposition Effect and the Housing Market
+Prospect Theory and a Two-way Disposition Effect: Theory and Evidence from the Housing Market

 Keywords: Loss Aversion, Prospect Theory, Housing Market, Disposition Effect, Price Dispersion Effect